omkar-shelke25/ckad-killercoda/Run-Expose-Pod/step1.md

 2. Expose it with a **Service** named `data-mining` on port `80`.
 3. Confirm the Service resolves to the Pod (endpoints present).

-> Hints
-> - If your command accidentally creates a Deployment, you’ll fail the checks.
-> - Labels must match the Service selector, or you’ll have 0 endpoints.
-> - Using `--expose` with `kubectl run` is acceptable.

 ---

 ## ✅ Solution (expand)